Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Campbell-Baker-Hausdorff formula and Lie polynomials

 These subdivisions are in one-to-one correspondence with ordered set partitions of $A_j$ which, pieced together in the order of $j$, give rise to a maximal ordered set partition $\tau_0\in T_v$.
 Thus in total there are as many maximal ordered set partitions as there are subdivisions, namely

-By Proposition~\ref{prop:princideals} the principal ideal $\downset\tau_0$ generated by a maximal ordered set partition $\tau_0$ is isomorphic to
+By Proposition~\ref{app:prop:princideals} the principal ideal $\downset\tau_0$ generated by a maximal ordered set partition $\tau_0$ is isomorphic to

 and in particular, all principal ideals are isomorphic.
-Moreover the number of ascents does not depend on the choice of $\tau\in T_v$, indeed it is equal to $\asc_\eta(\tau)=\asc(\underline{i})$.
+Moreover the number of ascents is $\asc_\eta(\tau)=\asc(\underline{i})$ and does not depend on the choice of $\tau\in T_v$.
 Thus all ideals $\downset\tau_0$ deliver the same contribution and as a consequence of the discussion above we are left with

 for one fixed maximal element $\tau_0\in T_v$.